 The East Quabbin Land Trust encourages visitors to all of its preserves.
 Please be respectful of the land and other visitors.
 EQLT has several policies that guide use of the land, including a Dog Walking Policy, Hunting and Fishing Policy and Recreational Trail Use Policy.
 We encourage you to go explore the Moose Brook Preserve.

 The Moose Brook Preserve lies at the heart of the Moose Brook Valley: a region of great ecological significance in the region.
-Click here for a trail map.
 The Valley and its associated supporting habitats have been declared an Important Bird Area by a panel of international conservation organizations due to its high density of breeding Neotropical species that are otherwise experiencing serious population declines.
 The Moose Brook Preserve holds a wide suite of interior forest breeding birds and offers terrific bird watching opportunities.
 The lower Valley as a whole has been described in chapters of the recently published Bird Finding Guide to Western Massachusetts published by the UMass Extension.

 - 3.5 miles